Employer Information

 - Discharge planning

-They are expected to attend the structured teaching programme provided by the department, as well as the weekly F1 teaching.
+They are expected to attend the structured teaching programme provided by the department, as well as the designated F1 teaching.

 They will be responsible for such other specific clinical duties as allocated by consultants including performing other duties in occasional emergencies and unforeseen circumstances.